Friday, March 12, 2021

 The crash

 The day of the crash, Senna is very nervous.
-There is a comment that some interpret as a "piece message", I personally interpret as a very intelligent and loaded with cynicism critic to both alain and balestre.
+There is a comment that some interpret as a "peace message", I personally interpret as a very intelligent and loaded with cynicism critic to both alain and balestre.
 Before racing, Senna says "please come back alain, we miss you".

 No one will really know what he meant, but what I read is that he wants to say something like : you should return, with you here, balestre would never ban the active suspension so you could win, he would never ban other driving aids so you could win... in the end, we're dying here and having you around would be sufficient to ensure proper rules for you that we would benefit from (or at least not drop dead because of).
 Some people think that phrase means, I miss you, I miss the constant fight... but if you consider all the pain prost-balestre politics pulled him through, you would think twice.
 In the end, I believe Senna saw balestre as the chauvinistic beast he was and understood that the past, thought hard, was not as bad, because of the presence of a french champion on the sport... it's a very sad feeling and his face shows evidence of it! he was right.